LDurham89/LDurham89.github.io/README.md

 The Jupyter notebook presents the analysis of the data to answer these questions.
 You will be able to see how the data is loaded in and preprocessed for analysis, how new variables are made, visualisations made and analysis is conducted.
 The note book is organised so that you can see this process done separately to answer each of the questions.
-The only complication here is that Q1 is addressed in the same section as Q4, as the same data preprocessing was required for each.
+The only caveat here is that Q1 is addressed in the same section as Q4, as the same data preprocessing was required for each.

 __Summary of the results & issues with analysis:__ The analysis offered some interesting and in some cases unexpected findings.
 The data shows that there is a significant difference in average price per night at Airbnb's in the two cities, with properties in Boston being around $50 more expensive.
 This is